 So, to more recent experiences over the past year.

 To start, I have a lot of physical (and mental) health problems, some of which – in combination – are rare to the point of being unique, so I’m not your usual patient.
 I also tick the box of being ‘exceptionally gifted’ and ‘off the charts’ for intelligence and while I’m not an academic, I have no problem reading and understanding detailed medical reports, or indeed a range of scientific research papers at post-doctoral level.
-I am, as Yogi would say, smarter than the average bear, so when some NHS grunt (whether a nurse or a consultant doctor) refuses to listen to a thing I say and dismissively announces that I "wouldn’t understand" it gets my back up real fast.
+I am, as Yogi would say, smarter than the average bear, so when some NHS worker (whether a nurse, doctor or a consultant) refuses to listen to a thing I say and dismissively announces that I "wouldn’t understand" it gets my back up real fast.
 Psychologists would understand this as ‘triggers’.

 May, 2017, forward